xiaozhao1111/Bootstrap-Portfolio/README.md

 * "About Me" and "Contact Me" section in the same row.

 * A section displaying my work in grid.
+Use bootstrap cards for each project with a brief overview of the work.
+Use the button in the card to open the webpages.

+* A skill section listing out the skills to  from the bootcamp.

 ## The deployed webpage
 The live webpage can be found via https://xiaozhao1111.github.io/bootstrap-portfolio/